paulkv905/grope-12-PA1473/README.md

 To start developing in this project you will need a python editor, for example Visual Studio Code, and install the pybricks extension as well as pygame.

 ### Building and running
+The files in this repository are named based on their purpose.
+Any files that start with "older" are versions that are no longer in use, and any file starting with "current" are the files currently in use.
+Our main codes are divided into UI, single robot and multi robot.
+If you wish to use or run the UI, use the code called current_UI_unconnected.py.
+If you wish to run the program with only one robot, use current_single_robot.py, but if you wosh to run it in collaboration with another robot, use current_multi_robot.py.

-When running this program on the robot, it will calibrate elevation, rotation and grip in the startup sequence.
+When running this program on the robot, it will start by calibrating elevation, rotation and grip in the startup sequence.
 Please make sure there are no obstructions that may affect the calibration results.
 If the robot is used for the first time with the program, the pickup zones, sorting zones and dump zone will have to be set manually by the user, but after the initial setting they can be fetched from a save file for a faster setup process.
 To use a saved file, press the up button, to set manually, press the down button.
 When setting zones, use the robot buttons to adjust the crane horizontally and vertically to the desired location.
 Then confirm by pressing the center button.
 When all zones have been set, press the center button again to start the main program.
 From there on it will be sorting automatically.
 If at any point you need to use the emergency stop function, press and hold the center button.
 The robot will start beeping to indicate the emergency stop being activated.
 To pause, instead press and hold the down button.
 The robot will then vocally confirm that the pause has been activated.
 To unpause and resume, press the up button.
 When connecting to another robot by bluetooth, please make sure the name of the robots are changed to correspond with the robots assigned letter to be more intuitive, as all robots have the same name as a default.

 ### User Stories Checklist
 - [x] US_1: The robot should be able to pick up items of designated colours from a designated position.
 [1SP]